Go Back

 Make The Soak Syrup

-• Cook over medium-high heat until the sugar has dissolved and the mixture has reached a boil.
+• Cook over medium-high heat until the sugar has dissolved and the mixture reached a boil.

 • Reduce the heat to a simmer, and cook for an additional 4-5 minutes while stirring occasionally.